Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs: Rational approximation of semigroups

-For completeness we here include two results of a technical nature.
-The first result is a bound on the error resulting from a rational approximation of a semigroup.
+For completeness we include here a result on the error resulting from a rational approximation of a semigroup.
 This is~\eqref{eq:E_h_bound} in the main part of the paper.
-To the best of our knowledge, it is not available in the literature, but the proof is similar to those of \cite[Theorems 7.1-7.2]{thomee2006}.
+To the best of our knowledge, it is not available in the literature, but the proof is similar to those of \cite[Theorems~7.1-7.2]{thomee2006}.